openbase/bco/docs/index.md

 ## Java

-For running any java examples you need to include the dal remote dependency in your maven or gradle project description:
+For running any java examples you only need to include the dal remote dependency in your maven or gradle project description:

 ```xml
 <dependency>